Diffstar: A Fully Parametric Physical Model for Galaxy Assembly History: Interpreting Simulations with Diffstar

 As described in \S\ref{subsec:wot_depletion}, when fitting individual SFHs in simulations with the \dstar model, we allow the value of the gas consumption timescale, $\taucons,$ to vary as a free parameter in the fit.
 In Figure~\ref{fig:depletion_times}, we show the probability distributions of $\taucons$ for simulated galaxies in UM (solid curves), and in TNG (dashed curves).
 We show the consumption timescales of galaxies residing in halos of different $m_0$ with curves that are color-coded as indicated in the legend.

 The gas consumption timescales of galaxies in UM tends to be larger relative to galaxies in TNG.
 In both simulations, there is a strong dependence of $P(\taucons)$ upon present-day halo mass, $m_0$: galaxies residing in halos with large $m_0$ present a narrow distribution that peaks at $\taucons\sim 0-3\ {\rm Gyr}$, while galaxies in lower-mass halos have a much greater diversity of consumption timescales that peaks at $\taucons\sim 10\ {\rm Gyr}$ in TNG and at $\taucons\sim 17\ {\rm Gyr}$ in UM.
+This further supports that TNG is more efficient, as the transformation from gas to stars happens in a shorter, more concentrated timescale.

 We can gain further insight into this trend from Figure~\ref{fig:formation_times}, which compares the formation time of each galaxy to the formation time of its parent halo.
 To quantify the formation time of an object, we use $t_{50\%},$ the time at which the mass of the galaxy/halo first exceeds half of its peak mass at $z=0.$ In Figure~\ref{fig:formation_times}, on the vertical axis we show the formation time of the galaxy, $t^{\rm gal}_{50\%},$ and on the horizontal axis we show the formation time of the halo, $t^{\rm halo}_{50\%};$ thus as indicated by the annotated arrow, the upper-left quadrant corresponds to halos that form earlier than the galaxies they host, and conversely for the lower-right quadrant.
 Each ellipsoid in the figure encloses the $68\%$ contour of the typical galaxies in the simulation; contours for UM are shown with solid curves, and contours for TNG are plotted with dashed curves; results for galaxies residing in halos of different $m_0$ are color-coded as indicated in the legend.